 The Gift of knowing is now available, as of February 2019.
 See here.

-A first draft of The Gift of Reading is now completed and I hope to have it edited and published by Fall 2019.
+A first draft of The Gift of Reading — Part 1 is now completed and it will be published, God willing, late September 2019.

-Vol. 3 – The Gift of Being: A Biblical Perspective on God and Reality
+Volume 3 — The Gift of Seeing: A Biblical (Meta)Metaphysic

 Metaphysics, or ontology, is usually considered the study of “being” or “reality.”
 Yet even this definition presupposes a non-Christian view of reality.
 Beginning with the distinction between God the Creator and the universe, His creatures, the author addresses the key issues of metaphysics from a biblical perspective.
 Metaphysics has a significant impact on how we live, yet many today reject even the possibility of metaphysics, leaving their presuppositions about reality carefully buried in the background.
 It is shown that only the Bible can offer a coherent vision of reality and a way of appropriately understanding God, history, and the world around us.